diffblue/gitlab/doc/user/markdown.md

 On GitLab.com, this feature is available.
 The feature is not ready for production use.

 You can control the width and height of an image by following the image with an attribute list.
+The value must an integer with a unit of either `px` (default) or `%`.

 For example

 ```markdown
 ![alt text](img/markdown_logo.png "Title Text"){width=100 height=100px}